gjolly/gjolly.github.io/content/blog/llm-inference.md

 Removing old kernels is important to avoid pulling DKMS NVIDIA drivers during the installation.

-## Installing the NVIDIA driver (skip this step if you have an AMD GPU)
+## NVIDIA drivers installation (skip this step if you have an AMD GPU)

 ### Drivers